genropy/genropy_saved/docs/genro/bag/bagThree.rst

 Validators
 ==========

 	The basic idea for a Bag validator is to make a control of the data inserted as a node's value.
-The validation function for a Bag node can be defined with two different sintaxes:
+The validation function for a Bag node can be defined with two different syntaxes:

 	- through some node attributes.